mvysny/shepherd/README.md

 If you browse to the app, you'll wait and then you'll get nginx 504:

 * Try disabling `ufw` whether it helps.
+  * If yes, try to enable the firewall back `ufw enable` and browse the app again - this usually helps.
-  * If yes, try `ufw disable && ufw reset`, then re-add all rules back, then `ufw enable`.
+  * If that doesn't help, try `ufw disable && ufw reset`, then re-add all rules back, then `ufw enable`.

 ## Configuration